Comment choisir son combo moteur brushless ?

 The number of poles

 Pairs of magnets are glued to the motor rotor.
-They generate magnetic poles which can be 2, 4, 6, etc. These poles directly influence the torque and the speed .
-A motor with a low pole number will spin faster than a motor with a high pole number but will have lower torque.
-For example, with the same controller, a 2-pole motor will have a rotation speed twice as high but a motor torque twice as low.
-The majority of controllers are designed for 4-pole motors.
+They generate magnetic poles, which can number 2, 4, 6, etc. These poles directly influence torque and speed.
+A motor with a low number of poles will run faster than a motor with a high number of poles but will have lower torque.
+For example, with the same controller, a 2-pole motor will have twice the rotational speed but half the torque.
+Most controllers are designed for 4-pole motors.

-Motors with sensors (also called sensored motors ) are more expensive than their counterpartswithout sensors ( sensorless motors) .
-By indicating the rotor position to the controller, the sensor improves the smoothness, torque and speed of the motor .
-However, sensored motors are rarely waterpoof, this is their main disadvantage.
+Motors with sensors ( also called sensored motors) are more expensive than theirsensorless counterparts.
+By indicating the position of the rotor to the controller, the sensor improves the flexibility, torque, and speed of the motor.
+However, sensored motors are rarely waterproof, which is their main disadvantage.

-Please note, to take full advantage of the advantages of a sensored motor, you must associate it with a SEC controller compatible with sensored .
+Please note that to take full advantage of a sensored motor, it must be paired with a SEC controller that is compatible with sensored motors.

-The maximum consumption of the motor, indicated in watts, is important to remember when choosing the controller because it must be capable of delivering this power.
+The maximum power consumption of the motor, indicated in watts, is important to remember when choosing a controller car as it must be capable of delivering this power.

-The ESC controller (electronic speed controller), also called electronic variator , is an essential element for the operation of the engine .
+The ESC (electronic speed controller ), also known as an ESC electronic, is an essential component for the motor to function.
 It connects the motor to the battery and delivers the necessary current according to the motor's demands.
-It is during acceleration and braking that the engine consumes the most; the rest of the time consumption is relatively low.
+The motor consumes the most power during acceleration and braking; the rest of the time, consumption is relatively low.

 What amperage for my ESC?

-The first thing to check when choosing the variator is that it meets the needs of the motor.
-Wattage is determined by the formula P=UI.
-As the voltage U is constant (7.4V for a LiPo battery), a motor with a high maximum consumption will have to be coupled with a controller which delivers a lot of amperage.
+The first thing to check when choosing an ESC is that it meets the motor's requirements.
+The power in watts is determined by the formula P=UI.
+Since the voltage U is constant (7.4V for a LiPo battery), a motor with high maximum consumption must be coupled with a controller that delivers a high amperage.

-To choose your ESC , you must therefore calculate the amperage necessary for the proper functioning of the motor.
-For example, the calculation to be carried out with a motor which consumes 463W and with a voltage of 7.4V is: I=463/7.4=62.6A.
-You must always choose a drive with an amperage greater than the value obtained with the calculation, in the previous example we can take an 80A controller.
-In fact, an amperage that is too low risks causing the drive to heat up too much.
-Sometimes, the continuous amperage supported is not indicated with the variator, in this case you must look at the minimum number of revolutions accepted (indicated in T).
+To choose your ESC, you must therefore calculate the amperage required for the motor to function properly.
+For example, the calculation for a motor that consumes 463W and has a voltage of 7.4V is: I=463/7.4=62.6A.
+You should always choose an ESC with an amperage higher than the value obtained from the calculation.
+In the previous example, you could use an 80A controller.
+This is because if the amperage is too low, the ESC may overheat.
+Sometimes, the continuous amperage supported is not indicated with the ESC.
+In this case, you must Check the minimum number of accepted rounds (indicated in T).

 Guides d'achat